nevil78/signedwork/replit.md

 # Overview

-This is a full-stack web application built with Express.js and React that provides authentication and user management for two distinct user types: employees and companies.
-The application features a modern UI built with shadcn/ui components and handles user registration, login, and dashboard functionality with session-based authentication.
+This is a comprehensive LinkedIn-like professional networking platform built with Express.js and React.
+The application provides advanced profile management for employees with features including professional experience, education, certifications, projects, and skills tracking.
+Companies can register and manage their accounts separately.
+The platform features a modern UI built with shadcn/ui components and handles complex user data with PostgreSQL and session-based authentication.

 # User Preferences